soz-live/soz-live.github.io/index.md

 ## LIVE - Lisp Interactive Visual Environment

 **LIVE** is a Node-based User Interface (UI) written in **SOZ** that enables the user to create visual models for iterative design, with the routines built into the core of **SOZ**.

+**LIVE** objects, such as Nodes and Links, are created in PaperSpace while the modelling entities are created in ModelSpace.
+This enables complex models and arrangements to be created, enabling iterative design of the models.

 ## Community